realmagicgreen/magicgreen-jekyll/_posts/2018-06-16-bedroom-plants.md

 flag: # new or other...
 ad: # use 'true' to have post displaying AD
 featured: true # use 'true' to have it displayed in home
-pinned: # pinned to top 'true' or empty
+sticky: true # pinned to top 'true' or empty
 photography: # put here photographer name
 ---